 From November to April, thousands of humpback whales make themselves at home in the warm waters around Hawaii to mate and give birth.
 The whales particularly seem to like Maui’s shallow channels and protected waters.
 There are more humpback sightings around the Valley Isle than any other island in Hawaii.

 In turn, there is a myriad of whale watch tours on Maui, departing from Lahaina Harbor, Maalaea Harbor, or Kihei Boat Ramp.
 Most tours employ a marine naturalist- on hand to offer valuable insight and information about these gentle giants.
+Whether you choose a large catamaran, a private sailing charter, or just standing on the beach, seeing whales on Maui is a lifetime memory.

 7. Hawaiian Outrigger Canoe Paddling